Ivory-billed Woodpecker

 Dr. Steve Latta and independent researcher Mark Michaels in Louisiana

-Researchers are aiming to document Ivory-billed Woodpeckers, document concrete evidence that establishes the species’ persistence, and start gathering behavioral data about what they believe is at least one group of surviving birds.
+Our goal as researchers is to document Ivory-billed Woodpeckers at our study site in Louisiana, to document concrete evidence that establishes the species’ persistence, and to start gathering behavioral data about what we believe is at least one group of surviving birds.

 Listen to the enchanting call of the Ivory-billed Woodpecker incorporated into the melody of Boscoyo Fleaux ft.
 Dickie Landry by Louis Michot.